 3. Paying money for credit reviewing

-You can always get free credit report to monitor if there is any wrong listing.
+You can always get a free credit report to monitor if there is any wrong listing.
 But paying money to review the credit report twice or thrice a year will be a blunder.
 Because there are many .
 Moreover, if you’re not sure about the security of your credit report, then you can set a security alert on your credit report in order to stop further fraud.
-For this you need to pay only one time charges.
+For this, you need to pay only one time charges.

 4. Borrowing money from retirement account

 You shouldn’t borrow money from your retirement account.
 This is one of the serious mistakes which can cost you dearly on your golden age.
 Remember, , .
 Because you have to pay taxes on your borrowing from a retirement account.

 5. Paying only the minimum on all credit card

 In case you are paying just the minimum on all your credit cards, then you are making a big mistake.
 This habit is something that you should change.
 You must pay at least the minimum on all your credit card debts, but more than the minimum on at least one debt.
 This one card that you pay more than the minimum should ideally be the debt that has the highest interest rate.
 You .
 Thus, you can pay off the debt faster.
 This means that you will be able to save a lot of money on interest.